This Day In Writing History

 The young Goethe quickly developed an interest in literature, with Homer and the German poet Friedrich Gottlieb Klopstock among his earliest favorite authors.
 He was also devoted to the theater and particularly fond of the puppet shows staged in his home.

 When he was sixteen, Goethe began studying law in Leipzig, but came to detest it.
-He fell in love with a girl named Käthchen Schönkopf and wrote her love poems, but failed to win her heart.
+He fell in love with a girl named Käthchen Schönkopf.
+He wrote her love poems, but failed to win her heart.

 Three years later, in 1768, Goethe returned to Frankfurt, as his studies were going nowhere.
 In 1770, he published his first book anonymously.
 It was a poetry collection called Annette.

-Goethe began writing prolifically, but soon fell seriously ill.
+Goethe wrote prolifically, but soon fell seriously ill.
 His relationship with his father strained, he was nursed back to health by his mother and sister.
 Bored during his convalescence, he wrote in bed.
 After he recovered, his father sent him to Strasbourg to finish his studies.

 In Strasbourg, Goethe met poet and philosopher Johann Gottfried Herder, and they became close friends.
 Herder got him interested in Shakespeare's plays and in volkspoesie - folk poetry.

 After he finished his law studies, Goethe's thesis, based on his own ideas, was published.
-He was offered a job in the French government but rejected it and returned to Frankfurt, where he was certified to practice law.
+He received a job offer from the French government but rejected it and returned to Frankfurt, where he was certified to practice law.

 Working for the local government, Goethe tried to make the law more humane and progressive.
 As a result, he was reprimanded and terminated from his position.